Pinpointing potential risks in recycled water through data analytics

 How the program works:

-1. Data is frequently stored on devices across the entire potable reuse system, then shared with the program.
+- Data is frequently gathered from devices across the entire potable reuse system, then stored in the program.

-2. The program screens irrelevant data for times when parts of the system are offline, undergoing maintenance, or starting up.
+- The program screens out irrelevant data for times when parts of the system are offline, undergoing maintenance, or starting up.

-The program can even use the data to pinpoint specific devices that might need attention—for example, one bank of membranes out of thousands in a large reverse osmosis system.
-It also has flexibility for adjustments.
-If something changes what it should be looking for, like a new regulation, system operators can revise the parameters and commands in Excel without having to touch any code.
+The program can even use the data to pinpoint specific devices that might need attention—for example, one reverse osmosis unit in a bundle of such units in a large reverse osmosis system.

 What we used to create it:

-• Extensive technical knowledge of potable reuse systems, which helped us identify the most important potable reuse data points to monitor in order to protect public health
+- Extensive technical knowledge of potable reuse systems, which helped us identify the 22 most critical data points (out of 8,000 such variables) to monitor for public health

 What’s next: